jbisetto/english-japanese-tts/README.md

 # English-Japanese Text-to-Speech System

-This project implements a text-to-speech system that converts text containing both English and Japanese into natural-sounding speech using AWS Polly and Google Cloud TTS services.
+This project implements a text-to-speech system that converts text containing both English and Japanese into natural-sounding speech using AWS Polly or Google Cloud TTS services.
+Currently, I have only tested with AWS Polly.

 ## Quick Links
 - [Demo Application Guide](demo/README.md) - Web interface for the TTS system